RULES AND POLICIES FOR PARTIES TO MEDIATION

 7. Notice to the Parties.
 Once the mediation has been scheduled, the mediator will provide written notice to the parties of the details of the mediation and mediation process.

-Represented by Counsel Any party may be represented by cousel.
+Representation by Counsel Any party may be represented by counsel.
 If a dispute involves a small sum and is not complex, parties may choose not to be represented by counsel.
-If a party will be represented by counsel at the mediation conferene, the mediator and all parties must be notified in writing at least ten (10) days in advance of the conference date of such party's intent to be represented by counsel. failure to comply with this notice requirement may result in the need for a continuance and application of a continuance fee as provided in Fees and Costs.
+If a party will be represented by counsel at the mediation conference, the mediator and all parties must be notified in writing at least ten (10) days in advance of the conference date of such party's intent to be represented by counsel. failure to comply with this notice requirement may result in the need for a continuance and application of a continuance fee as provided in Fees and Costs.

 9. Post Mediation Survey.
 Following the mediation, you will be asked to complete a survey about the mediation process.
 The Center will maintain your survey responses as confidential and use this information solely to evaluate the Center program and distribute general statistical data related to the Center program (in the aggregate without disclosure of confidential identifying data).